 - Sold – how many of these parts have been sold

 - Staged – how many of the parts have been allocated?
 These could be sitting in the warehouse or may have been transferred to a technician’s van.

 - Delivered – how many of the parts have been delivered to the customer

 The quantities visible in Sold, Staged, and Delivered will change as the part transitions through the warehouse.
-So when the product is placed on a sales order, the resulting part on the project will show as “sold.”
-Then, once the part has either been taken out of inventory or received on a purchase order for this project, the number will move to “staged.”
-Finally, once the part is delivered, either by a technician on a work order or by a project manager on the project, the quantity will show as “delivered.”
+So when the product is placed on a sales order, the resulting part on the Project will show as “sold.”
+Once the part has been taken out of inventory or received on a purchase order, the number will move to “staged.”
+Finally, once the item is delivered, either by a technician on a work order or by a project manager on the Project, the quantity will show as “delivered.”

 If the Staged category is red, this indicates that the installation deadline has passed and the part has not yet been allocated.

-Any time you click on a task or part from either of the lists to the right, the details will be displayed in the center of the screen.
+Any time you click on a task or part from either of the lists, the details will be displayed in the center of the screen.
 Many of the details can be adjusted, assuming you have the correct permissions.

-Obviously, you can push the New Task button to create a blank, empty task.
+You can push the New Task button to create a blank, empty task.
 Then you can manually enter all the details as described below.
-Just keep in mind that to link the task to the parent Sales Order, you’ll need to create the task on the Sales Order > Project tab, and not here on the project.

 The details will show you:

 - Task Name – the name of the task, wouldn’t you know?!